BeewaiP/Data-Visualization-and-Forecasting/README.md

 - AHG should introduce promotional features such as loyalty offers, gift vouchers, additional products etc. to attract new customers and retain existing ones
 - Increase investment in other production lines which includes accessories and clothing.
 This is to enhance production, market competitiveness, earn a higher return on investment and market share
 - There is an urgent need to improve on delivery days by ensuring that products are delivered within the specified period.
 This rebuilds customer confidence
 - The need to identify new potential markets with less competition cannot be overemphasized.
-This is to focus on new customers to purchase the products
+This is to focus on new customers to purchase the products.